SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 # Pub/Sub GUI Instructions
 This graphical user interface, `PubSubGUI.py`, is used for requesting or subscribing data from each OpenvSwitch host.
 To provide data, there is client code called `PubSubClient13.py` that must run on each OpenvSwitch host.
 It will be implemented as a client-server approach where the GUI will act as the centralized server and should be ran on the same device as the RYU controller device.
-##### IMPORTANT: YOU WILL NEED SUDO ACCESS TO RUN BOTH THE CLIENT AND GUI!!!
+#### IMPORTANT: YOU WILL NEED SUDO ACCESS TO RUN BOTH THE CLIENT AND GUI!!!

-The reason why is because BATMAN and OVS commands need them.
+The reason why is because BATMAN and OvS commands need them.
 ## [PubSubClient13.py](PubSubClient13.py)
 The client code is ran on each OpenvSwitch device.
 For our test bed, each Raspberry Pi will be running this code.
 It will require python's `requests` to be installed.
 It should already be available in the requirements in the [OpenFlow folder](../OpenFlow/OpenFlow_Instructions.md) but here is the download command if you want to install independently.
 ```